 DNS abuse covers a wide range of activities.
 While no globally accepted definition exists, examples of DNS abuse include cybercrime & hacking.
 Another tactic is malicious registrations; whereby malicious actors register a domain name fraudulently for the express purpose of carrying out destructive acts such as distributing malware.
 Malicious actors also use shortened URLs – lengthy domain addresses that are compacted – to obfuscate a domain name & redirect unsuspecting users to malicious sites.

 To help the Singapore Internet community better handle such abuses, ICANN & SGNIC organized a workshop to help them understand the different mitigation techniques against DNS abuse incidents.

 Mr. Queh Ser Pheng, General Manager of SGNIC, noted that many industry practitioners may not be readily equipped with the techniques to detect and mitigate exploits on domain names.
-He said, “With pervasive Internet usage in Singapore and the growing cybersecurity threats, SGNIC hopes that this initiative will help to raise awareness of DNS abuse with service providers & professionals.”
+He said, “With pervasive Internet usage in Singapore & the growing cybersecurity threats, SGNIC hopes that this initiative will help to raise awareness of DNS abuse with service providers & professionals.”

-“As the coordinator of the Internet’s global DNS, ICANN’s mission is to help preserve & enhance the stability, security & resiliency of the DNS by working with the intercontinental Internet community.
+“As the coordinator of the Internet’s intercontinental DNS, ICANN’s mission is to help preserve & enhance the stability, security & resiliency of the DNS by working with the worldwide Internet community.
 Besides industry practitioners, we also work with law enforcement agencies to help equip them to conduct investigations into DNS abuse,” said Mr. Jia-Rong Low, Vice President & Managing Director for ICANN Asia Pacific.
 “The ICANN APAC hub office is in Singapore, & we are proud to be able to contribute to the community here.”